classroomtechtools/appscripts-modules-ft-svelte/README.md

 npm run dev
 ```

 Navigate to [localhost:5000](http://localhost:5000).
 You should see your app running.
-Edit from `local`, save it, and watch as your page automatically reloads to see your changes.
+Edit from `./src/svelte`, save it, and watch as your page automatically reloads to see your changes.

 Server-side functions can be declared in `remote`, and you can define your manifest there too.